 Many students find research opportunities by connecting with a favorite professor.
 You can also participate in our Summer Undergraduate Research Fellowship (SURF).
 SURF provides annual awards of up to $4,000 to undergraduate students who conduct a research project under the guidance of a Michigan Tech faculty mentor during the summer semester.

 Take Sarah, an applied ecology and environmental science student, who works on the peatland mesocosm experiment with her faculty advisor.
-She studies 10cm cube pieces of peat from 2,000 blocks at five specific depths to determine what happened to the more than 1,000- year-old sedges and grasses that once grew in the peatland of Meadowlands, MN.
+She studies 10cm cubes of peat from 2,000 blocks at five specific depths to determine what happened to the sedges and grasses that grew in the peatland of Meadowlands, Minnesota, more than 1,000 years ago.

 Undergraduate Research Projects